Duttabhi/Inflation-Prediction-with-Fuzzy-Logic/README.md

-# Inflation Prediction of Agricultural Products Using Fuzzy Inference System.
+# Hybrid combination of Fuzzy Logic and LSTM.

 Inflation Prediction of Agricultural Products Using Fuzzy Inference System.